WilliamKyaww/Movie-Recommendations/README.md

 # Welcome to my Movie Recommendation System!

-This project was not completed by following a tutorial but was actively self-learned with the help of LLMs.
+This project was **not** completed by following a tutorial but was actively self-learned with the help of LLMs.

 That being said, the AI generated sections of the code has been rigously checked, understood, documented and re-factored multiple times to my satisfaction.
 This ensures I fully understand what the code cell does and why, and avoids unnecessary noise sometimes created by LLMs.

 As a novice programmer and AI/ML enthusiast, I took this opportunity to deepen my understanding of machine learning technologies, techniques, and approaches.

 Additionally, I included markdown explanations before relevant code sections.
-These help me document my thought process and reasoning, as welll as providing better context for anyone reviewing the code.
+These help me document my thought process and reasoning, as well as providing better context for anyone reviewing the code.
 I aimed to be concise, to avoid over-explaining simple concepts while ensuring clarity for more complex topics.

 I used a cell-specific import strategy, introducing libraries where needed instead of consolidating them at the beginning.
 This helps me understand which libraries are required for specific functions and makes dependencies clearer.